-Drivers have been required to have a commercial driver's license (CDL) in order to drive certain commercial motor vehicles (CMVs) since April 1, 1992.
+Drivers have been required to have a Commercial Driver's License (CDL) to drive certain Commercial Motor Vehicles (CMVs) since April 1, 1992.
 The types of vehicles and operations requiring a CDL are outlined below.
 The Federal Motor Carrier Safety Administration (FMCSA) has developed and issued standards for State testing and licensing of CDL holders.
-These standards require States to issue CDLs to certain CMV drivers only after the driver passes knowledge and skills tests administered by the State and related to the type of vehicle the driver expects to operate.
+These standards require States to issue CDLs to specific CMV drivers only after the driver passes knowledge and skills tests administered by the State and related to the type of vehicle the driver expects to operate.

-Drivers are required to obtain and hold a CDL if they operate in interstate, intrastate, or foreign commerce and drive a vehicle that meets one or more of the classifications of a CMV described below.
-Restrictions are placed on a CDL when a driver takes the Skills Test in a vehicle which lacks critical equipment present in particular types of CMVs.
-Therefore, to avoid restrictions, drivers should take the Skills Test in the same type of vehicle for which they are seeking a CDL to operate.
+Drivers must obtain and hold a CDL if they operate in interstate, intrastate, or foreign commerce and drive a vehicle that meets one or more of the classifications of a CMV described below.
+Restrictions are placed on a CDL when a driver takes the Skills Test in a vehicle that lacks critical equipment present in particular types of CMVs.
+Therefore, to avoid restrictions, drivers should take the Skills Test in the same vehicle type for which they seek a CDL to operate.

-Classes of Commercial License (CDL) and Commercial Learner's Permits (CLP)
+Classes of Commercial Driver's License (CDL) and Commercial Learner's Permits (CLP)

-Class A: Any combination of vehicles which has a gross combination weight rating or gross combination weight of 11,794 kilograms or more (26,001 pounds or more) whichever is greater, inclusive of a towed unit(s) with a gross vehicle weight rating or gross vehicle weight of more than 4,536 kilograms (10,000 pounds) whichever is greater.
+Class A: Any combination of vehicles that has a gross combination weight rating or gross combination weight of 11,794 kilograms or more (26,001 pounds or more), whichever is greater, inclusive of a towed unit(s) with a gross vehicle weight rating or gross vehicle weight of more than 4,536 kilograms (10,000 pounds) whichever is greater.

-- You must be at least 18 years old and hold a valid Vermont Class D Driver's License to obtain a Commercial Learner’s Permit.
+- You must be at least 18 and hold a valid Vermont Class D Driver's License to obtain a Commercial Learner’s Permit.

-- You must be at least 18 years old to obtain a Commercial Driver’s License and operate a commercial vehicle within Vermont (Intrastate commerce).
+- You must be at least 18 to obtain a Commercial Driver’s License and operate a commercial vehicle within Vermont (Intrastate commerce).

-- You must be at least 21 years old to operate a commercial motor vehicle between Vermont and another state (interstate commerce).
+- You must be at least 21 to operate a commercial motor vehicle between Vermont and another state (interstate commerce).